dm6-coders/brians-life-story/README.md

 was spent during

 ## The Roaring 20s
-wwere he watched instructional videos so he could someday enter
+were he watched instructional videos so he could someday enter

 ## Fatherhood
 and experience the stress causing him to be